Aims and Scope

 Article Processing Charges

-The journal will charge an article processing fee, per peer reviewed paper, from June 2019 onwards.
+The journal will charge an article processing fee, per peer-reviewed paper, from June 2019 onwards.
 This fee is R3200.00 per article, and may be applicable to authors whose universities and/or research grants have allowances for these fees.
 Please contact the managing editor if you have any questions or concerns about this.
+These fees enable us to keep the research we publish openly accessible to scholars and researchers around the world.
+Our annual running costs include technical support for our online submission system, copyediting of papers and book reviews, a professional email account, and an annual Zoom license for editorial meetings.

 - Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution 4.0 International License, that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal